James Garner: 1990s

-In 1991, Garner starred in Man of the People, a television series about a con man chosen to fill an empty seat on a city council, with Kate Mulgrew and Corinne Bohrer.
-Despite reasonably fair ratings, the show was canceled after only 10 episodes.
+In 1991, Garner starred in Man of the People, an NBC series about a con man filling an empty seat on a city council which was cancelled after only ten of its episodes were aired.

-In 1993, Garner played the lead in a well-received HBO movie, the true story Barbarians at the Gate, and went on to reprise his role as Jim Rockford in eight The Rockford Files made-for-TV movies beginning the following year.
-Practically everyone in the original cast of recurring characters returned for the new episodes except Noah Beery Jr., who had died in the interim.
-According to Garner's memoir The Garner Files, he insisted upon being fully paid in cash before the shooting began on each of the Rockford TV-movies.
+In 1993, Garner starred in a well-regarded HBO movie, Barbarians at the Gate, then reprised his role as Jim Rockford in eight Rockford Files TV movies for CBS beginning the following year.
+According to Garner's memoir, he insisted upon being fully paid in cash before shooting each of the Rockford movies.